Rooster (band)

-Rooster were an English hard rock band from London.
-Formed in 2003, the group featured vocalist Nick Atkinson, guitarist Luke Potashnick, bassist Ben Smyth and drummer Dave Neale.
-Signed to Brightside Recordings, the band released their debut album Rooster in 2005.
-The group's second album Circles and Satellites followed in 2006, before the band broke up in 2007.
+Rooster were an English rock band from Eastbourne, East Sussex.
+Formed in late 2003, the group featured former 50.Grind vocalist Nick Atkinson, alongside guitarist Luke Potashnick, bassist Ben Smyth and drummer Dave Neale.
+Signed to Sony label Brightside Recordings, the band released their debut album Rooster in 2005, which reached number 3 on the UK Albums Chart.
+The group's second album Circles and Satellites followed in 2006, before they broke up in 2007.

-Often considered a pop rock or teen pop band in a similar vein to Busted, Rooster were more influenced by hard rock acts such as Led Zeppelin and Cream.
-Atkinson and Potashnick led the majority of songwriting on the first album, with Smyth and Neale contributing more to the second.
-Rooster was a commercial success, reaching number three on the UK Albums Chart.

 History

 2003–2005: Early years and debut album

 After his previous band 50.Grind broke up, singer Nick Atkinson formed Rooster with childhood friend Luke Potashnick, who had attended Eastbourne College with him on guitar.
 The pair began writing songs together, before enlisting drummer Dave Neale (who had previously toured with Potashnick) and then bassist Ben Smyth (after advertising the role in the music press) to complete the lineup of the band in late 2003.
 The name Rooster was chosen based on that of a horse on which Atkinson won £250 in a bet.

 Rooster signed with Hugh Goldsmith's Sony BMG sub-label Brightside Recordings and recorded their debut album with producers including Steve Robson, Pete Woodroffe and Charlie Grant.
 The band released their first single "Come Get Some" on 11 October 2004, which reached number 7 on the UK Singles Chart.
 Also in 2004, the group became the first to broadcast a live performance over the 3G mobile phone network.
 "Staring at the Sun" followed on 10 January 2005, which peaked at number 5 on the UK Singles Chart.

 Two weeks after "Staring at the Sun", Rooster's self-titled debut album was released on 24 January 2005.
 The album reached number 3 on the UK Albums Chart, behind Push the Button by The Chemical Brothers and Hot Fuss by The Killers, and as of July 2006 had sold over 500,000 copies, approximately half of which were in the UK.
 "You're So Right for Me" and "Deep and Meaningless" were released as the final two singles from the album, reaching 14 and 29 on the UK Singles Chart, respectively.
 Rooster toured in promotion of the album, reportedly playing a total of over 150 shows in 2005.